 A Favorite Bacon Wrapped Side

 - Bacon-wrapped vegetables are so tasty; what doesn’t go with bacon?

 - They’re elegant and easy, and the combination of asparagus and bacon is a favorite!

 - These asparagus bundles can be made up to 48 hours ahead of time and stored in the refrigerator.

 - Turn it into an appetizer by individually wrapping asparagus spears.

 - Just like Bacon-Wrapped Green Beans, the asparagus is roasted until tender and the bacon is nice and crisp.

 - Wash & trim asparagus.
-Drizzle with oil and season.
+Drizzle with oil and season per the recipe below.

-- Partially cook bacon in a pan or in the air fryer (3-4 minutes).
+- Partially cook bacon in a skillet or in the air fryer (3-4 minutes).

-- Wrap bundles of asparagus with bacon and secure the bacon with a toothpick.
+- Wrap each bacon strip around small bundles of asparagus and secure with a toothpick.

 Tips for an Easy Side

 - Place the prepped asparagus spears on a rimmed baking sheet with oil and seasonings and toss to combine.
 Not only is the asparagus being seasoned, but the pan is being greased at the same time!